kera-cudmore/sqlalchemy-flask-task-manager/README.md

 ### Imagery

+All icons on the site were sourced from Font Awesome.

 ### Wireframes

-Wireframes were created for mobile, tablet and desktop using ...
+Wireframes were created for mobile, tablet and desktop using Balsamiq.

 Wireframes links/images to go here